 The free version of Gmail is ad-supported using ads that appear on the right and not in your email, making them very unobtrusive.

-The free version works great, but if you want some extra perks and no ads, you can use a paid business version of Gmail that offers more storage, integration with other email (i.e. MS Outlook), 24/7 phone and email support, 99.9% uptime, and you can create a personal email (i.e. email@example.com).
+The free version works great, but if you want some extra perks and no ads, you can use a paid business version of Gmail that offers more storage, integration with other email services (i.e., MS Outlook), 24/7 phone and email support, 99.9% uptime, and you can create a personal email (i.e., email@example.com).
 Google offers two paid plans, one for $5 and one for $10 per month.

-You don't need a Google account in order to set up Gmail.
+You don't need a Google account to set up Gmail.
 In fact, all you need is a valid existing email address and agree to Google's terms and conditions.
 Having a Gmail account makes it easy to use other Google services, such as AdSense, AdWords or Google Search Console (formally Webmaster Tools), Blogger, Youtube, Google+, and all other Google properties.

 How Gmail Can Help the Home Business Owner

 There are many great features and add-ons you can use to make Gmail a tool in your home business.
 Some include:

 - Create folders to organize and store email.
 For example, you can create a folder for each project you're working on.

 - Label email to sort and organize even more—for example, if you want to identify specific topics or clients within a folder.
 If you have a folder for freelance writing work, within that folder, you can label emails by client name.

 - Colored stars help you to organize even more.
 You can choose which and how many stars you want available.
 For example, you can identify what's a to-do versus a to-read by what color star you choose.

 - Customize Gmail tabs to organize your inbox.
-This helps you separate personal email from business.
-Or commercial email (i.e. coupons from your favorite retailers) from your regular inbox.
+It helps you separate personal email from business.
+Or commercial email (i.e., coupons from your favorite retailers) from your regular inbox.